edespino/cloudberry-site/docs/sys-utilities/gpbackup.md

 # gpbackup

-Create a Cloudberry Database backup for use with the `gprestore` utility.
+Create a Apache Cloudberry backup for use with the `gprestore` utility.

 ## Synopsis